dhthwy/r/README.md

 You come first, I come absolute zero.
 That is the way it has been because that is the way she chooses it to be."

 absolute zero = -459.67 fahrenheit.
 No wonder it hurts so much in my bones.
 That's f'ing cold!

+I know, I need to drop 6k just to have some random girl give me a hug, NO WONDER WHY SUICIDE RATES ARE SO HIGH.
+Have fun!